TimKolberger/docusaurus-plugin-structurizr/packages/docusaurus-plugin-structurizr/README.md

 }
 ```

+## Documentation

+See https://timkolberger.github.io/docusaurus-plugin-structurizr/ for the full documentation.

 ## Usage

 The plugin will look for files with `.dsl` extension and will generate a diagram for each file.
 The